aakarshanbasubhardwaj/potential-octo-potato/README.md

 * **PoP Player:**

-  * Download the zip file from the releases page.
+  * Download the zip file `PoP Player Setup 1.0.0.zip` from the [releases page](https://github.com/aakarshanbasubhardwaj/potential-octo-potato/releases/tag/v1.0.0).
-  * Extract and install the app using `PoP Player Setup (version_number).exe`.
+  * Extract and install the app using `PoP Player Setup 1.0.0.exe`.
   * Follow installation instructions that follow.
-  * Laucnh the app `PoP Player`.
+  * Launch the app `PoP Player`.
-  * Before being able to fetch the scheduled show information and trailers from YouTube, the app need you to provide the url of your hosted backend which would be `http://10.0.0.1/pop/api` if Deployment Instructions were followed as is otherwise it would be `http://<your_server_ip_here>/pop/api`.
+  * Before being able to fetch the scheduled show information and trailers from YouTube, the app needs you to provide the url of your hosted backend which would be `http://10.0.0.1/pop/api` if Deployment Instructions were followed as is otherwise it would be `http://<your_server_ip_here>/pop/api`.

 ## Local Development Setup